-Yelm horse to be euthanized after someone cut out tongue; reward offered
+Yelm horse euthanized amid probe into whether animal’s tongue was intentionally cut out

 Photo Gallery

-YELM, Wash. — Thurston County sheriff’s deputies are investigating a horrendous case of animal abuse after a horse was found with her tongue cut out.

-Deputies say Annie, a 28 year-old sweet horse who would approach anyone, was found Tuesday with her tongue cut out in her owner’s backyard in the 9500 block of Bridge Road in Yelm.
-Unfortunately, Annie will not be able to survive without her tongue and will have to be euthanized.

-Pasado’s Safe Haven and Washington’s Most Wanted Host David Rose are offering a $2,000 reward to anyone who can help Thurston County Sheriff’s Deputies solve a horrendous case of animal abuse.
+Pasado's Safe Haven and Washington's Most Wanted Host David Rose are offering a $2,000 reward to anyone who can help Thurston County sheriff's deputies solve what could be a horrendous case of animal abuse in Annie's case.
 Additionally, Crime Stoppers of the South Sound is offering a reward of up to $1,000 for tips leading to an arrest in the case.

 If you would like to contribute to the reward amount, contact Pasado's Safe Haven.